johnprovazek/spotifycoasters/README.md

 ## Bugs & Improvements

-- Script will terminate when the NFC reader is unplugged.
+- Script terminates when the NFC reader is unplugged.

 ## License